krixfega/krixfega/README.md

 ### Full-Stack Engineer Extraordinaire | JavaScript Maestro | Code Architect

 Welcome to my GitHub universe!
-I'm a passionate full-stack engineer with five years of cosmic exploration into the realms of code, shaping digital landscapes with an arsenal of technologies and frameworks. 🚀
+I'm a passionate full-stack engineer with years of cosmic exploration into the realms of code, shaping digital landscapes with an arsenal of technologies and frameworks. 🚀

 ## About Me